kejiahp/personal_docs/setup-guides/windows-docker-setup.md

 - Docker isolates all content in a container from the local file system therefore, once a container is deleted the content is gone to persist the content you can use **volumes**.
 - A **volume** is a location in your local file system managed by docker, docker volumes can be added through the `compose.yml` file.
+- There are three types of volumes:

+1. Hosted volumes - this are volumes where you specify the local fs dir to be used by docker for the container `/home/somefile:/var/lib/postgresql/data`
+2. Anonymous volumes - were you allow docker do the chosing of the fs dir `/var/lib/postgresql/data`
+3. Named volumes - were you reference the volumen by a name like giving it a tag but docker still chooses the fs dir it wants to user. e.g. `postgresdb:/var/lib/postgresql/data`

 ##### More Volumes Explanation